Edge detection: Thresholding and linking

+Connectivity of gradients without using (high) magnitude thresholds

+This method finds connected set of pixels having a directional derivative magnitude larger than a fairly small threshold.
+It considers only presence of gradients instead of strength of gradients.
+After applying a dramatically small threshold (i.e. 5), a binary image is obtained.
+The morphological opening operation and the morphological closing operation are applied to the binary image to close gaps.
+Then, the distance transform operation is applied to the binary image to clear the pixels far from the background, so blob-like shapes or other false labeled regions are deleted from the edge map.

 Edge thinning

 Edge thinning is a technique used to remove the unwanted spurious points on the edges in an image.
 This technique is employed after the image has been filtered for noise (using median, Gaussian filter etc.), the edge operator has been applied (like the ones described above, Canny or Sobel) to detect the edges and after the edges have been smoothed using an appropriate threshold value.

-This removes all the unwanted points and if applied carefully, results in one pixel thick edge elements.
+This removes all the unwanted points, and if applied carefully, results in one pixel thick edge elements.